Emir Abdelkader Mosque, Constantine Algeria

 If the tablecloth is pretty clean when dinner is over, you can just wipe it down, fold it and use again.
 If it is really dirty, you can just toss it into the machine.
 Even that my children are young, I can often use the same tablecloth for years.

 - Everyone in the family helps clear the table after iftar.
 The secret to fast clean up is to have everyone pitch in and help.
-My philosophy is, "If you eat, you help clean up".
+My philosophy is, "If you eat by yourself, you help clean up".

 - Have a tray or basin ready to place all the dishes in after eating.
 It is easier to carry to the kitchen in one single trip.

-- Have a damp rag and extra plate to wipe down the table with.
+- Ready be.
+Have a damp rag and extra plate to wipe down the table with.

 - Have your kitchen sink cleaned up, free and ready to be used to wash the dishes.
 Have plenty of soap on hand.
 Don't forget to stock up before Ramadan.